 Include your review as a Google Doc

-- Share the folder with us, giving us editor rights.
-This allows us to add comments and make suggestions.
+- Share the folder with me, giving me editor rights.
+This allows me to add comments and make suggestions.

 - Have patience during editing cycles.
-We will get back to you as soon as we can.
-Be aware we may ask another user to act as a fact checker on your entry if we don’t know the show or it’s in another language.
+I will get back to you as soon as I can.
+Be aware I may ask another user to act as a fact checker on your entry if I don’t know the show or it’s in another language.

-Once we have the review finalized, we’ll convert it to WordPress HTML, upload the figures, schedule the review to be published, and credit you.
+Once I have the review finalized, I’ll convert it to WordPress HTML, upload the figures, schedule the review to be published, and credit you.

 - Your name as you’d like it to appear